David04082002/git_sample/README.md

 This is a sample text for a clone repo.
 This is a sample text for a clone repo.
 This is a sample text for a clone repo.
+This is a sample text for a clone repo.